Sam Torrance: Personal life

-Torrance has appeared on the sport personality quiz show A Question of Sport five times since 2005.
+Torrance has appeared on the television quiz show A Question of Sport five times since 2005.
 In October 2006, he took over nine minutes to consider with his teammates Ally McCoist and Michael Holding the question, "Who is the only golfer from Europe or the United States to have won two majors without making a Ryder Cup appearance", eventually correctly answering John Daly.
-On 17 March 2008, he competed with Sharron Davies and team captain Phil Tufnell in the 37th season of A Question of Sport, and made history by achieving the first-ever perfect score on the show since it started in 1970.

-He is a supporter of Celtic and Manchester United football clubs.